 - Ancestral Homelands/Farms.
 By knowing where ancestors lived (from National Archives land records, for instance), we can visit the exact spot where they once lived.
 I have not discovered anything earth shattering but I have had some nice experiences.
 It is interesting to see what has happened to land that ancestors owned in the 1800s.
 Four years ago, a distant cousin showed my family the MCCOOL homestead in Northern Ireland.
 We have been able to trace the MCCOOL family history to 1680, when they lived in this house (it was only one story then).
 Another example is of a place I did not visit.
 The owner of a farm where my COLE ancestors once lived (Logan county Ohio) contacted me when she found headstones on the property.
 She googled the names on the headstones and found my published research and queries.
 I have also made discoveries by driving around places family members lived long ago; things like small cemeteries, distant cousins still there (by seeing familiar names on neighboring mailboxes), and my family names being used in current development.

 - People.
 Perhaps the most gratification comes from visiting relatives and maybe even discovering or meeting new ones.
 If you are interested in your family history and have older living relatives, I encourage you to talk to them SOON.
 I am fortunate to have a 91 year old grandmother who is still very sharp.
 By visiting her, I have been able to get copies of vital documents (birth and marriage records), contacts of other distant relatives, and wonderful stories.
-On a road trip this summer, I made a point to have a mini-reunion with cousins I have seen one time in 40 years and aunts I have not seen in over 30 years.
+On one road trip, I made a point to have a mini-reunion with cousins I have seen one time in 40 years and aunts I have not seen in over 30 years.
 Oh the stories they had for me!
 On a trip to Germany about 10 years ago, I was researching RAUSCH ancestors apparently from Saarburg.
 I visited the archives in Trier, then drove to Saarburg and knocked on the door of the only RAUSCH person for hundreds of miles (found through online telephone directory).
 She did not know any English and I knew only a little German.
 She took me to the town doctor who was an American soldier from World War 2 and settled in the town.
 He translated.
 I discovered that she was not related and knew of no RAUSCH town history.
 There is a RAUSCH vineyard in Saarburg (I learned prior to the trip) but they think it is not named for a person but rather for the roar of the river through the town center (alternate possibility is that RAUSCH is a slang term for feeling tipsy or intoxicated).
 So, I did not learn any RAUSCH family history but I met some incredible people.
 Rick Steves would be proud!